The Tech-Multifamily Connection

 “We believe Pittsburgh and Salt Lake City are up-and-coming tech centers that are just starting to see tech industry growth, and they certainly have the potential to evolve in a similar direction as Austin and Denver over the long term,” said Kevin Kaberna, executive director of investment management at Greystar, which often favors value-add properties in the first-ring and second-ring suburbs of gateway markets like Boston, Washington, D.C., and Southern California.

-Tampa has an expanding startup technology culture, particularly in biotech, and that is expected to help drive more than 20 percent growth in multifamily development [or demand?] over the next few years.
+Tampa has an expanding startup technology culture, particularly in biotech, and that is expected to help drive more than 20 percent growth in multifamily development over the next few years.
 Media and social platform verticals are on the move, as well.

 Texas continues to lead the nation in new product, with more than 37,000 units slated for completion this year in Houston, Dallas-Forth Worth, Austin and San Antonio.
 Houston’s energy industry, including alternative energy startups, is an important part of its technology sector.